joysn/recursion-dynamic-programing/README.md

  min_cost - Find the min cost to reach 2,3 of a matrix

  fill_plot - filling a plot of given size with a tile of given size

+ score_game - can score 3, 5, 10 .
+Given N, find total number of unique ways to reach N